 SUBMITTING YOUR PORTFOLIO:

 Please do not hesitate to get in touch if you have any questions about the portfolio process.
-Questions should be directed to the Chair of Visual Arts, Professor Donna Szoke at email@example.com
+Questions can be sent to firstname.lastname@example.org

 For questions related to the admissions process, including minimum academic requirements for entry, please contact our Admissions Office at email@example.com